Growtika

 Raw Data: Monthly Traffic for All Ten Sites

 Full monthly organic traffic estimates for each publication, February 2024 through January 2026.
-This is the data behind the charts above.

 MonthCNETTom's GuideTechRadarDigital TrendsThe VergeZDNet